 A large scale water catchment device that can hold hundreds of gallons of rainwater which can be reused for flushing toilets and other non-potable household water uses, as well as watering large garden areas.

 A naturally vegetated or planted area that separates a formal lawn area from a waterway.
-These can also be planted along curbed or ditched areas to slow storm water before it enters the stormwater catch basin comes from identifiable sources that can be controlled.
-Factories and wastewater treatment plants are two
+These can also be planted along curbed or ditched areas to slow stormwater before it enters the stormwater catch basin or pipe.